gorda/istio.io/content/en/blog/2017/0.1-using-network-policy/index.md

       port: 443
 {{< /text >}}

-### Enforce fine-grained isolation within the application
+### Enforce fine-grained isolation within the application{#enforce-fine-grained-isolation-within-the-application}

 Here is the service graph for the Bookinfo application.